Peybro/WikiLinks/README.md

 # WikiLinks - A Firefox Addon
-Adds an anchor link to every headline of a Wikipedia article for handy sharing.
+Adds an anchor link to every headline of a Wikipedia article for handy sharing without finding out the correct ID of the heading first.

 ## Example & Usage
 If you're reading this on GitHub right now hover with your mouse over 'Example' and see the small icon left to it appear.